GiorgiGogsadze/GioTours/README.md

 ### Back-end and database

-The project Back-end is powered by Supabase.
-It's an open-source database infrastructure built on PostgreSQL, therefore main challenge was building database rater than REST API.
-Foreign key relationships between bookings, tours and accounts table, Indexes, custom functions (for calculating left time till tour start) and Triggers (for updating booking numbers that is stored generated column for performance) made database consistent and performant.
-Besides, Supabase is used to store all the images and, significantly for authentication and authorization users.
+The project’s backend relies on Supabase—an open-source database infrastructure built on PostgreSQL.
+Therefore primary focus was on database design rather than REST API development.
+Complex relationships between bookings, tours and accounts table, Indexes, custom functions (such as calculating the remaining time until a tour starts) and Triggers (e.g. for updating booking numbers that is stored generated column in accounts and tours tables) made database more consistent and highly performant.

+Notably, Supabase serves as the storage for all images and plays a crucial role in user authentication and authorization.

 ## Description